-Miller Industries solicits feedback and suggestions from employees through various mechanisms, including an "open door" policy, utilizing an employment engagement and communication specialist who is dedicated to communication with our employees and employee engagement surveys conducted by a third party.
-As a result of employee engagement surveys, the Company has launched "Link Up," a townhall event for leadership to provide brief updates on the business, increased the Team Leader to employee ratio on the production floor to improve on-the-job training, overall product quality and employee safety, provided a six-week Team Leader Bootcamp Training program and started the Front-Line Academy to provide in-house professional development opportunities.
+Miller Industries solicits feedback and suggestions from employees through various mechanisms, including an "open door" policy, utilizing an employment engagement and communication specialist who is dedicated to communication with our employees, and employee engagement surveys conducted by a third party.
+As a result of employee engagement surveys, the Company has launched "Link Up" (a townhall event for leadership to provide brief updates on the business), increased the Team Leader-to-employee ratio on the production floor to improve on-the-job training, improved overall employee safety through various internal initiatives, provided a six-week Team Leader Bootcamp Training program, and started the Front-Line Academy to provide in-house professional development opportunities.

-We have invested substantial time and resources in recent years to optimize employee engagement, productivity and safety of our workforce, which we believe is the foundation upon which we can maintain our competitive advantages in product quality and customer service.
+We have invested substantial time and resources in recent years to optimize employee engagement, productivity, and safety of our workforce, which we believe is the foundation upon which we can maintain our competitive advantages in product quality and customer service.

-Diversity, Equity and Inclusion
+Diversity, Equity, and Inclusion